Sherknob/SkiffOS/configs/pine64/README.md

 $ sudo emerge --ask --autounmask=y --autounmask-write dev-util/android-sdk-update-manager
 $ sudo emerge --ask dev-util/android-sdk-update-manager
 ```

+Emerge may ask you to install "sys-libs/ncurses-compat", it may even tell you, that no ebuilds could be found to satisfy this dependency.
+You can run: `sudo emerge --ask sys-libs/ncurses-compat` to merge it into your system.

 Emerge may ask you to install "dev-java/swt".
 You can do that by
 ```
 $ sudo emerge --ask --autounmask=y --autounmask-write dev-java/swt